Yeosuwu/HatePdfWaterMark/README.md

 This script removes repeated image watermarks from PDF files using [PyMuPDF (fitz)](https://pymupdf.readthedocs.io/).

-It is designed for scanned PDFs where the same watermark image is inserted on every page (for example, class notes, books, or distributed materials).
+It is designed for PDFs where the same watermark image is inserted on every page (for example, class notes, books, or distributed materials).

 ---